AWS Big Data Blog

 In this post, we provide some important best practices to improve the performance of Amazon Redshift Spectrum.
 Because each use case is unique, you should evaluate how you can apply these recommendations to your specific situations.

-We want to acknowledge our fellow AWS colleagues Bob Strahan, Abhishek Sinha, Maor Kleider, Jenny Chen, Martin Grund, Tony Gibbs, and Derek Young for their comments, insights, and help.
+We want to acknowledge our fellow AWS colleagues Bob Strahan, Abhishek Sinha, Maor Kleider, Jenny Chen, Martin Grund, Tony Gibbs, Derek Young and Nausheen Sayed for their comments, insights, and help.

 If you have any questions or suggestions, please leave your feedback in the comment section.
-If you need further assistance in optimizing your Amazon Redshift cluster, contact your AWS account team.
+If you need further assistance in optimizing your Amazon Redshift usage, contact your AWS account team.

 About the authors